 For FAS shipments the seller makes the goods available alongside the vessel at the named port of shipment and coordinates the export clearance.
 The seller takes on all origin charges including terminal charges but the buyer pays for loading onto the vessel and all charges thereafter.

-When shipping on FOB terms the seller is responsible for all origin charges including loading onto the named vessel.
+When shipping on FOB terms the seller is responsible for all origin charges.
+This includes loading onto the named vessel.
 The risks and costs are then transferred to the buyer.
 The buyer is then responsible for the freight, any insurance required and all charges to final destination.

 When shipping on CPT terms the seller is responsible for making the goods available at a named place of destination.
-With these terms the buyer is responsible for any additional transportation, duties and taxes and any insurance required during transit.
+With these terms, the buyer is responsible for any additional transportation, duties and taxes.
+The buyer is also responsible for any insurance required during transit.

 Similar to CPT terms the seller is responsible for making the goods available at a named place of destination.
 The seller must also procure insurance to cover the goods during transit to the named destination.
 The buyer is only responsible for any additional transportation and duties and taxes upon arrival.

 This term is the same as CFR only the seller is responsible for the goods and any insurance up until the goods arrive at the intended destination port.
 Once the goods arrive the buyer takes on all risks and final associated charges.